4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP SET CURRENT SHEET` command <!-- REF #_method_.VP SET CURRENT SHEET.Summary -->sets the current sheet in *vpAreaName*<!-- END REF --> .
+The `VP SET CURRENT SHEET` command<!-- REF #_method_.VP SET CURRENT SHEET.
+Summary -->sets the current sheet in *vpAreaName*<!-- END REF --> .
 The current sheet is the selected sheet in the document.

 In *vpAreaName*, pass the name of the 4D View Pro area.